-- The SVAMITVA Scheme is being implemented with the efforts of state Panchayati Raj Departments, State Revenue Departments, Ministry of Panchayati Raj, and Survey of India.
+- The SVAMITVA Scheme is being implemented with the efforts of state Panchayati Raj Departments, State Revenue Departments, the Ministry of Panchayati Raj, and the Survey of India.

 - This scheme would provide an integrated property validation solution for the rural areas of the country.